Brotte Côtes du Rhône Villages Laudun Château de Bord red 2016

 Lamb stew with olives, beef with truffle sauce, beef tartare with "cèpes" risotto, chocolate pie

-VINTAGE : 2015 : An excellent vintage.
+VINTAGE : 2016 : An exceptional year.
+The reds are aromatic, powerful, round, fine and balanced, while the whites display freshness, unctuosity, full body and great length.
+2015 : An excellent vintage.
 The wines have very long ageing capacity, or can be enjoyed as of today.
 Very well balanced, fruity, flavoursome wines, with noticeable fine tannins for the reds, spicy and aniseed finales for the whites.
-2014 : Experience and anticipation of winegrowers were key that year.
-Red wines are fruity, very well balanced, round, with subtle tannins, and have less alcohol than average.
-The whites show good acidity and will reveal their character over ageing.